Don’t listen to what your vet has to say about feeding your dog: vets know virtually nothing about animal nutrition.

 How Can I Make These Bold Claims?

-Well I’m also a veterinarian and I practiced small animal medicine and surgery for nearly 20 years.
+Well … I’m also a veterinarian and I practiced small animal medicine and surgery for nearly 20 years.

 I graduated in 1992 from the University of Saskatchewan, College of Veterinary Medicine.
 I invested thousands of hours, training to diagnose and treat disease and perform surgery.
 There was training in pharmacology, anatomy, epidemiology and emergency care; my training covered nearly all aspects of veterinary medicine, including large and small animals.

 But something very big was left out: nutrition.
 So, when you ask the question, are vets trained in nutrition? … the answer is no!

-In practice however, I was regularly meeting clients who fed raw and home prepared diets to their dogs; they were passionate about their dogs, and insisted that this ‘alternative’ food was healthier.
+In practice however, I was regularly meeting clients who fed raw and home prepared diets to their dogs.
+They were passionate about their dogs, and insisted that this alternative food was healthier.

 And I couldn’t argue with that.
 Most of these dogs were healthier and had shinier coats, cleaner teeth and fewer medical issues.
-In all of my years in practice, I never saw one dog present with a disease linked to feeding ‘unbalanced’ food.
+In all of my years in practice, I never saw a single dog present with a disease linked to feeding “unbalanced” food.

-Then Came The Pet Food Recall
+A Major Pet Food Recall

 These chemicals caused kidney disease and kidney failure in dogs and cats.
 More than 4,633 pets were reported dead in the PetConnection database.
 In total, over 14,000 pets had been reportedly affected in some way or another by the tainted food.

-In the midst of the pet food recall the conventional dietary mantra is: Don’t give clients home recipes!
-The best diets are the balanced commercial diets found in a bag or can…Right.
+Even in the midst of the pet food recall … the conventional dietary mantra was:

+“Don’t give clients home recipes!
+The best diets are the balanced commercial diets found in a bag or can.”

 So, I chose to write about the pet food recall in my daily newsletter.
 And I made some remarks that the British Columbia Veterinary Medical College (BCVMA) took exception to.
 A Panel was struck with the BCVMA and here is what they had to say about my take on the pet food recall:

 The Panel found Dr. Jones’ statements to be manipulative, unverifiable and in extremely poor taste.
 The effect of his statements was to shed unfavorable light on the profession as a whole.
 The tone was haughty, sarcastic and derogatory.
 The panel finds that Dr. Jones violated ss 8, 26, and 27 of the Code of Ethics (Bylaws).